thehyve/transmart-core/transmart-rest-api-e2e/README.md

 # transmart-rest-api-e2e

+## How to prepare a database

+The tests are expecting specific [test data](../transmart-data/test_data) to be loaded in a database.
+Having additional data loaded can affect the test results, that is why it is recommended to clean all data and load only the test data before running tests.

+Scripts and instructions of how to clean the database and load the test data, both for Oracle and Postgres, are a part of [transmart-data component](../transmart-data/test_data).

 ## How to run
 These tests are designed to run against a live environment.
 By default it is pointed at localhost:8080